Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Discussion

 \section{Discussion}

-This study describes a framework for building patient-specific 1D CFD models and then applies these models to predict hemodynamics for two groups of single ventricle patients.
-We begin with the analysis of medical images to extract patient geometries and to quantify differences in vessel dimensions.
-Then, we perform local and global sensitivity analyses, covariance analysis, and multistart inference to determine an influential and identifiable subset of parameters.
-We then infer this subset, $\theta_{\text{inf}}=\{k_{3,g},ks_2,ks_{3,g},\alpha\}$, corresponding to vascular stiffnesses and downstream resistance.
-Our findings show that HLHS patients have wider ascending aortas, increased vascular stiffnesses throughout the network, increased pressures in the aorta and cerebral vasculature, and increased wave reflections.
+This study describes a framework for building patient-specific 1D CFD models and applies these models to predict hemodynamics for DORV and HLHS single ventricle patients.
+We analyze medical images to extract patient geometries and to quantify differences in vessel dimensions; perform local and global sensitivity analyses, covariance analysis, and multistart inference to determine an influential and identifiable subset of parameters.
+We infer this subset, $\theta_{\text{inf}}=\{k_{3,g},ks_2,ks_{3,g},\alpha\}$.
+Results show that HLHS patients have wider ascending aortas, increased vascular stiffness throughout the network, increased pressures in the aorta and cerebral vasculature, and increased wave reflections.
 Additionally, model predictions reveal that HLHS patient 2 has quantitatively different pressure and flow patterns compared to the other HLHS patients.